JamesLMilner/terra-draw-route-snap-mode/README.md

     }),
 ```

-Where routing is of type:
+Where `routing` is a property of type:

 ```typescript
  export interface RoutingInterface {